arpanganguli/EDA/README.md

 There are a few steps required to install the package.
 These are as follows -

-* Clone this repository to your P: Drive - `git clone git@GITLAB:gangulia/exploratory-data-analysis.git`.
-* Open the repository within PyCharm.
-* Go to the exact location of this repository within your P: Drive through the Terminal within PyCharm.
-  You can do so by typing `cd <location of the repository>`.
-* Go to the distribution folder within the repository by typing `cd dist` in the Terminal.
-* Now type `pip install EDA-0.1-py3-none-any.whl`.
-This will install the Python package within your S: Drive at `S:\Python\Python39\site-packages`.
-  * You can check if the package has correctly installed by checking for folders named `EDA` and `EDA-0.1.dist-info` within `S:\Python\Python39\site-packages`.
+* Type in the command: `pip install git+https://github.com/arpanganguli/EDA.git#egg=EDA`.
-  * Furthermore, you can check if the package has correctly installed by just type `import EDA` into a new Python module.
+* You can check if the package has correctly installed by just type `import EDA` into a new Python module.

 ## Usage